KamaliSepanta84/MEC-Final-Submission/README.md

 • Faster User Experience: Designed an intuitive Tkinter GUI, cutting login time by 20% for a smoother experience. <br>
 • Storage Efficiency: Using JSON and hash tables reduced database storage overhead by 30%. <br>

+## Technologies Used ⚙️:
+• Python: Core programming language for the system.
+• Tkinter: For building the user interface.
+• Argon2id: Encryption algorithm for securely hashing passwords.
+• JSON & Hash Tables: For building the non-relational database.

+## Our Vision 🌟:
+Our goal is to enhance the security and convenience of the system by adding multi-factor authentication, along with biometric options like fingerprint scanning and face detection.
+These features will not only strengthen the protection of user accounts but also make the login process smoother and more personalized, offering a more secure experience for users.